Blog

 Every day of the year, physicians in the US work tirelessly to care for patients, and one day a year.
 The country recognizes the work of its doctors with National Doctors’ Day every March 30th.

 The day has a long history, dating back to 1933, and was officially turned into a national holiday in 1990.
-And physicians need our acknowledgement perhaps more now than ever.
+And physicians need our acknowledgment perhaps more now than ever.
 Research has shown that physicians are facing an epidemic of burnout.

 Physician burnout can have far reaching effects.
 According to a commentary published in the September/October 2015 issue of Family Practice Management, burnout is directly linked to some undesirable consequences: